plewis/plewis.github.io/phylogenetics/lab-morph.md

     gamma_rate := gamma_shape
     gamma_rates := fnDiscretizeGamma( gamma_shape, gamma_rate, 4 )

-This tells RevBayes to create a Jukes-Cantor instantaneous rate matrix with 2 states (also known as a 2-state Mk model) and store it in the variable <tt>Q</tt>.
+This tells RevBayes to create a Jukes-Cantor instantaneous rate matrix with 2 states (also known as a 2-state Mk, or M2, model) and store it in the variable `Q`.

 ### The PhyloCTMC node puts everything together